Menu

 The way it works: Participants will email their pages to the other group members at least one week prior to the session so that each participant may review and prepare critiques for their fellow writers and be ready to discuss on meeting day.
 During the session each writer will read from their submission and hear constructive advice from peers and facilitator Lisa Lickel.
 Participants will provide their feedback to their peers following the session.

-Member Fee: $150 for all six sessions!
-Space is limited to a minimum of 4 and a maximum of 7 participants.
-If the sessions are not full by August 26th, registration will open to nonmembers and the fee will be $200.
+Member Fee: $150 for all five sessions!
+Space is limited to a maximum of 3 participants per class.
+If the sessions are not full by March 21st, registration will open to nonmembers and the fee will be $200.

-Sign up to participate!
-During the 2 hour Zoom sessions, facilitator Marilyn Taylor will focus on writing poems in traditional forms.
+Sign up to participate in the Poetry & Lyric Essay series!
+During the 2 hour Zoom sessions, facilitator Chuck Stebelton will focus on writing using examples and prompts.
 There will be a limit of 8 participants to the group so that everyone receives time and feedback every session.

 The way it works: Zoom links will be sent to writers prior to each session.
 Participants will share their work electronically.
 Participants should be familiar with Zoom and willing to read their work aloud during the session.
-Formatting requirements and critique guidelines will be provided by Ms. Taylor.
-Please Note: WWA highly recommends that participants have a computer and reliable access to the internet.
+Formatting requirements and critique guidelines will be provided by Chuck Stebelton.
+Please Note: WWA Highly recommends that participants have a computer and reliable access to the internet.
 It is nearly impossible to participate in the sessions using only a smart phone.
 Having a rudimentary understanding of Word and Zoom are also recommended.

 Strictly Fiction with Laurie Scheer